rgalanakis/robgforpps/_pages/may-2025-bond.md

 Improvements at West Sylvan, Roosevelt, Grant, and Franklin.

-I am not too familiar with these, honestly.
-It's possible there is some unnecessary spending here.
+I am not too familiar with these, but it doesn't seem like this is as important as the rest.
+This is an obvious area to cut, but I'm sure there are some entrenched interests.
-But this is the sort of stuff capital bonds are supposed to be used for.
+That said: this is the sort of stuff capital bonds are often used for.

-If you have something to add, please let me know! robg.pdx@gmail.com
+I would much rather [spend this money on rehabbing pools and staffing SUN schools](/one-city#fiscal).

 ### Deferred Maintenance ($190m)